CaioBittencourt/arvore-genealogica/README.md

 This is an application that builds a family tree to extract relationships amongst other things!

 This application uses MongoDB replica set to leverage atomic transactions and uses `$graphLookup` to recursively search hierarquical data.
 This application has three relationships on a database level.
 Each person can connect to eachother through: `Children`, `Parent` and `Spouse`.
 The reason i added the `Spouse` relationship its because this relationship should affect the bacon number.
 To affect the bacons number you have to change how the family graph is connected.
+Today, you cant pass Spouse as a relationship to the API, this relationship is inferred by inserted `Person`!

 The relationships that are identifiable in this application are:
 - parent